Hereditary spastic paraplegia

 Your QuestionI am associated with a hospital in India as a trainee.
 Recently, we came across a case of Hereditary spastic paraplegia in a patient.
 We are unaware of the proper genetic testing to be carried out.
 Is a sample for genetic testing are required?

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-Last updated: 1/31/2013
+Last updated: 4/24/2016

-Last updated: 10/6/2011
+Last updated: 4/24/2016

 - Characteristic clinical symptoms of slowly progressive weakness and stiffness in the legs often accompanied by urinary urgency

-Neurologic examination demonstrating damage to the nerve paths connecting the spinal cord and the brain (corticospinal tract), such as spastic weakness, exaggerated reflexes, typically associated with bilateral extensor plantar responses; often accompanied by a mild inability to sense vibration in the lower part of the legs and muscle changes of the urinary bladder
+- Neurologic examination demonstrating damage to the nerve paths connecting the spinal cord and the brain (corticospinal tract), such as spastic weakness, exaggerated reflexes, typically associated with bilateral extensor plantar responses; often accompanied by a mild inability to sense vibration in the lower part of the legs and muscle changes of the urinary bladder

-Family history shows a pattern of inhertiance that is either autosomal dominant, autosomal recessive, or X-linked recessive inheritance
+- Family history shows a pattern of inhertiance that is either autosomal dominant, autosomal recessive, or X-linked recessive inheritance

-Identification of a disease-causing mutation in an HSP-causing gene (Such testing is increasingly available and can confirm the diagnosis of HSP.)
+- Identification of a disease-causing mutation in an HSP-causing gene; such testing is increasingly available and can confirm the diagnosis of HSP.

-Last updated: 10/6/2011
+Last updated: 4/25/2016